Ramon Bagatsing: Death

 On the morning of February 14, 2006, Bagatsing died in his sleep due to cardiac arrest.
 He was buried beside his wife Juanita, who died almost eight years before him, in the family mausoleum at the Manila South Cemetery.
 Memorial services were held at the Manila City Hall and at the Our Lady of Loreto Church in the Sampaloc district, which he represented in Congress.
-Bagatsing is survived by his children Rica, Amado, Ramon "Boy" Jr., Rey, Roy, Ramon "Dondon" Jr., Jesus, Manuel, Eduardo, Raul, Marilyn, Lani and Valentino.
+Bagatsing is survived by his children Rica, Amado, Ramon Jr. ("Boy"), Rey, Roy, Ramon Jr. ("Don Don"), Jesus, Manuel, Eduardo, Raul, Marilyn, Lani and Valentino.

 Even after his incumbency and death, Bagatsing continues to be held in high regard by the people of Manila as some of his children and grandchildren have been elected, in various times, as well as, at present, to Philippine Congress and the City Councils of Manila, Pasay, and Muntinlupa.

+Legacy

 In commemoration of his career as mayor and a supporter of horse racing industry, the Bagatsing family organized the Mayor Ramon D. Bagatsing Racing Festival in 2009.
-The racing festival, usually held at the San Lazaro Leisure and Business Park in Carmona, Cavite, surpassed the total gross sales in racing in the 2014 edition (43 million pesos).
+The racing festival, usually held at the San Lazaro Leisure and Business Park in Carmona, Cavite, surpassed the total gross sales in racing in the 2014 edition.
 Famed horses Hagdang Bato and Low Profile were the winners for the past two editions of the Challenge of the Champions Cup in honor of Bagatsing himself.

+In 2026, Ospital ng Sampaloc, a local government-run hospital in Sampaloc, Manila, was renamed to Mayor Ramon Bagatsing General Hospital in his honor.